nerrull/slitscanner/README.md

   d: down gradient

 #Delay controls:
  Increased max delay means that the gradient is interpreted with a higher resolution, but also means more time delay between the top and the bottom of the video.

-  = : Increase max_delay by 1
+  "=" : Increase max_delay by 1

-  %- : Decrease max_delay by 1
+  "-" : Decrease max_delay by 1

-  SHIFT & = : Increase max_delay by 10
+  "SHIFT" + "=" : Increase max_delay by 10

-  SHIFT & - : Decrease max_delay by 10
+  "SHIFT" + "-" : Decrease max_delay by 10